robmllze/xyz_utils/README.md

 [![pub package](https://img.shields.io/pub/v/xyz_utils.svg)](https://pub.dev/packages/xyz_utils)

-This package helps speed up development by providing a set of utilities that are commonly used in Dart apps.
+This package provides a set of utilities that are commonly used in Dart apps.
 It is also the foundation for other packages in the 🇽🇾🇿 ecosystem.

 It includes utilities for working with collections and and more, as well as the following notable features: